JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 This presampling step greatly speeds up later passes that want to sample the scene's light sources, namely ReSTIR DI.

-Feel free to skip this section for now, and come back to it after reading the ReSTIR DI section.
+> Feel free to skip this section for now, and come back to it after reading the ReSTIR DI section.

 #### Light Sampling APIs

 Before I can explain this step, we first need to talk about Solari's shader API for working with light sources.

 Bevy stores lights as a big list of objects on the GPU.
+All emissive meshes and directional lights get collected by the CPU and put in this list.

-When calculating lighting between a point and a light source, Bevy works with specific light _samples_, which uniquely identify a specific subset of the light object:
+When calculating lighting from a light source, Bevy works with specific light _samples_ - not the whole light at once.
+A `LightSample` uniquely identifies a specific subset of the light source, e.g. a specific point on an emissive mesh.

 ```rust
 struct LightSample {